China claims 'precision missile strikes' in Taiwan Strait

 “The expected outcome was achieved," it added.
 No other details were given.

+Taiwan's Defense Ministry said it tracked the firing of Chinese Dongfeng series missiles beginning around 1:56 p.m. on Thursday.
+It said in a statement it used various early warning surveillance systems to track the missile launches, which were directed at waters northeast and southwest of Taiwan.

-Taiwan's Defense Ministry said its forces were on alert and monitoring the situation, while seeking to avoid escalating tensions.
+Earlier during the day, Taiwa's Defense ministry said its forces were on alert and monitoring the situation, while seeking to avoid escalating tensions.
 Civil defense drills have also been held and notices were placed on designated air raid shelters.

 China's “irrational behavior" intends to alter the status quo and disrupt regional peace and stability, the ministry said.